Ennis House: History

 The Ennis House was one of multiple high-profile projects that Wright completed in the 1920s, along with his other Los Angeles houses and Tokyo's Imperial Hotel.
 Wright had received the commissions for the Ennis, Freeman, and Storer houses nearly simultaneously, shortly after he had completed La Miniatura.
-The order in which the three houses was constructed is disputed.
+The order in which the three houses were constructed is disputed.
 (Note: The order is unclear because the Freeman House was completed before the entire Ennis House was ready, but after part of the Ennis House had been opened.
 The Freeman House was completed in March 1925.
 The Ennis House's garage was finished in December 1924, but the main part of the Ennis House was not done until August 1925.)
 Wright's grandson Eric Lloyd Wright and Los Angeles Times reporter Charles Lockwood stated that the Ennis House was built after the Storer House and before the Freeman House, while other sources described the Ennis House as having been built last.
 Prior to constructing the textile-block houses, Wright had used pre-Columbian motifs in other structures such as Chicago's Midway Gardens and Richland Center, Wisconsin's German Warehouse.